-Sadbh Cullinane, Amy Richards and Rebecca Thomas (unable to attend for picture), transition students in the Loreto Convent Wexford conducted a survey on French and Irish People, comparing their knowledge and attitudes towards antibiotics and resistance.
+Sadbh Cullinane, Amy Richards and Rebecca Thomas, transition students in the Loreto Convent Wexford conducted a survey on French and Irish People, comparing their knowledge and attitudes towards antibiotics and resistance.

 They set up a survey on ‘Survey Monkey’ and circulated this through Facebook and got over 1,400 responses.
 They statistically analysed their survey using various mathematical statistical tests with the help of Dr. Jim Grant.
 They then wrote up their report and presented it at the Young Scientist Exhibition.
 They were surprised to see that French people were less knowledgeable than Irish people and tended to misuse antibiotics more.